Meaning and Name Origin

 Genevieve \ge-nevie-ve, gen(e)-vieve\ as a girls' name is pronounced JEN-a-veev.
 It is of French origin.
 Possibly (Old German) "white wave" or (Celtic) "of the race of women".
 Saint Genevieve, the patroness of Paris, was a fifth-century virgin who defended Paris against the depredations of Attila the Hun, among others.
 Actress Genevieve Bujold.

-For more information, see also the related girl name Guinevere.
+For more on this name, see also the related girl name Guinevere.

-Genevieve is also pronounced similarly to Jenavieve.
-This name tends to be less commonly used than Genevieve.
+Genevieve▲ is pronounced similarly to Jenavieve.
+This name tends to be less frequently used than Genevieve.